 It’s hard to be comfortable in your office if you have to strain your neck to see your work on the monitor.
 You already know that you need an uncluttered desk, and a comfortable chair to be able to work, but did you know that a monitor mount can make things a whole lot easier?
 In addition to freeing up desktop space, it gets your monitor up to a level where you can see it easily, which makes it better for your back, neck, and eyes as well.

 Check Your Lighting

-Ideally, your workspace should have plenty of windows and a lot of natural light.
+Ideally, your workspace should have plenty of windows and a lot of natural light which you can control with roller shades herriman shutters or window shades.
 However, if your office is in the basement, that might not be going to happen for you.
 If you do have a window, make sure to put your desk near it, so that whatever natural light there is will shine onto you.
 You also need a desk lamp and task lighting.
 Not having enough lighting is not only bad for your eyes, but it’s also bad for your morale and productivity.

 Get Your Wires and Cables Under Control

 Everyone can agree that wires and cables get out of control quickly.
 When they do, they become not only annoying, they become dangerous and a fire hazard as well.
 Get your wires under control, to make your office neater, more comfortable, and organized.
 This will make it easier for you to work.